Attraction development and marketing go hand in hand.

-Page 2 of 2 - The CVB hospitality program is showing progress as well.
+The CVB hospitality program is showing progress as well.
 The hospitality program provides training as well as on-going informational workshops for those working on the front lines at attractions, lodging establishments, dining establishments and retail.

 "Our secret shopper program only saw about 50 percent success rate at participating merchants when we started.
 Now that's up to 80 percent," Stevens said.